Skip to content

 Where does the Volga river begin and end?

-What is the historical significance of the Volga river for Russia?
+What is the total length of the Volga river?

-How many villages and cities were flooded by Soviet dams on the Volga river?
+Why were Soviet dams built on the Volga river?

-What happened to the Volga Germans during World War II?
+What happened to Volga Germans during World War II?

-On the 28th of August 1941, Stalin had the Presidium of the Supreme Soviet pass a decree on the resettlement of Germans residing in the Volga region.
-The approximately 400,000 remaining Volga Germans were accused of collective collaboration and deported to Siberia and Central Asia where thousands died in labor camps.
+On the 28th of August 1941 Stalin had the Presidium of the Supreme Soviet pass a decree on resettlement of Germans residing in the Volga region.
+Approximately 400,000 remaining Volga Germans were accused of collective collaboration and deported to Siberia and Central Asia where they faced forced labor camps known as Labour Army.